-On the previous page is the spreadsheet listing the vehicles requiring immediate replacement.
-The agency included the age and the current mileage of each vehicle.
-Any spreadsheet included with the request to support the need should be attached in NEBS as illustrated on the top of the previous page.
-If the Budget Division determines funds are available, the E-710 decision unit may be converted into an E-888 one-shot appropriation during the Governor Recommends phase.
+The agency included a detailed spreadsheet of needed facility projects.
+Any spreadsheet included with the request to support the need should be attached in NEBS as illustrated.
+If the Budget Division determines funds are available, the E-380 decision unit may be converted into an E-888 one-shot appropriation during the Governor Recommends phase or could be placed into a bill which requires a work program for reciept.